lemuelZara/data-structures/README.md

 # Data Structures + Algorithms

-## Big O
+## What is Big-O Notation?

+This notations focuses on finding the best and worst case that our algorithm takes to execute.

+> *We're always looking at the worst case scenario.*

+We talk about Big-O when we want to understand:
+- how long[^1] an algorithm takes to execute (Time Complexity);
+- how much memory is used by an algorithm (Space Complexity);
-Big O says which function, algorithm or code is best.
+- says which function, algorithm or code is best;

-Big O is used to describe how efficient we can run our code.
+- describe how efficient we can run our code;

-*We're always looking at the worst case scenario.*
+[^1]: The "running time" when using Big-O is not directly linked to the time we know (seconds, milliseconds, microseconds, etc.).
+Instead we can understand the **time** as the number of operations or steps neeeded to complete a problem of size *n*.

-Keep this is mind, Big O doesn't measure things in seconds.
-Instead, we're focusing on **how quickly our runtime grows**.
+> *Keep this is mind, Big-O doesn't measure things in seconds.
+Instead, we're focusing on **how quickly our runtime grows**.*

-**Rules**
+Good to remember:
+- What can cause time in a function?
+  - operations (+, -, *, /)
+  - comparisons (<, >, ==, !=)
+  - looping (for, while)
+  - outside Function call (functionOutOfScope())
+- What causes Space complexity?
+  - variables
+  - data Structures
+  - function Call
+  - allocations

 - Worst Case: only cares about the worst case.
 	- O(N) > O(1)